ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 #### Extend a reservation with oarwalltime

-Once the walltime of a reservation is reached, users are log out of their node and their processes are killed.
+Once the walltime of a reservation is reached, users are logged out of their node and their processes are killed.
 To avoid this issue, users can extend the walltime of their reservation while it is running with the command `oarwalltime`.
 Note that `oarwalltime` will not be able to extend the reservation duration every time; if someone is in the queue for the same resources, based on several parameters oarwalltime might refuse to extend the walltime.

-The following command extends by 1 hour the walltime of a reservation.
+The following command extends by 1 hour the walltime of a reservation:

 ```bash
 user@fluxembourg:~$ oarwalltime <oar_job_id> +1:00